steveswinsburg/sakai-archiver/DEVELOPERS.md

 To include the custom tools, use `-Pinclude-custom`;

 ## 10.4 compatibility

+Use the `compat/10.4` branch, and note the following:

+* All patches in the `compat` directory must be applied to your base Sakai code before building.
-The compat/10.4 branch must be built with `-Pcompat`.
+* The compat/10.4 branch must be built with `-Pcompat`.
     Note that this will also deploy new/updated versions of some libraries to Tomcat.
 You *must* ensure the following libraries are removed from Tomcat's shared classloader:
         * commons-io-2.0.1.jar

 ## CI support
 Since CI servers start with a clean slate for each build, the CI server has to include `-Psnapshots`.